Ak2714/WorkloadDiff/README.md

-# WorkloadDiff
+# WorkloadDiff (TCC 2024)

-The repository is the official implementation for the paper: WorkloadDiff: Conditional Denoising Diffusion Probabilistic Models for Cloud Workload Prediction
+# The repository is the official implementation for the paper: WorkloadDiff: Conditional Denoising Diffusion Probabilistic Models for Cloud Workload Prediction
+The repository is the official implementation for the paper: Weiping Zheng, Zongxiao Chen, Kaiyuan Zheng, Weijian Zheng, Yiqi Chen, Xiaomao Fan, "WorkloadDiff: Conditional Denoising Diffusion Probabilistic Models for Cloud Workload Prediction",  IEEE Transactions on Cloud Computing.

 We have devised a two-path neural network tailored for cloud workload prediction.
 This network consists of four residual layers, with bidirectional dilated convolution (Bi-DilConv) serving as the fundamental building block.
 <div align=center>